interestedinbread/interestedinbread/README.md

-I've been learning programming for about 6 months now and it's been fun.
+I've been learning programming for about 6 months now.

 I have a solid grasp of html, CSS, and javascript, though I feel far from an expert at this time.